Summer Activities & Centers for Little Learners

-Summer’s all about the pool so play the https://www.teacherspayteachers.com/Product/Summer-Math-and-Literacy-Centers-for-Preschool-Pre-K-and-Kindergarten-1841195Pool Time Syllable Clap and Build to practice counting the syllables in words.
-As students build the syllable towers they can visually see which words are long (tall tower) and which word are short (short tower)
+Summer’s all about the pool, so play the Pool Time Syllable Clap and Build to practice counting the syllables in words.
+As students build the syllable towers, they can visually see which words are long (tall tower) and which words are short (short tower)

-Fill the bookshelf with tons of fun in the sun summer books!
+Fill the bookshelf with tons of fun-in-the-sun summer books!
 Books about boats, the beach, rivers, summer bugs, and vacations.

 Pool party play dough tray is perfect for a summer theme.
 Make a pool, put people counters in it and “floaties” in it (pineapple sticks, summer mini erasers), and add waves (blue gems).
 Mini umbrellas would be fun to add in the tray!

-My kiddos LOVE play dough trays and I love them because they’re great fine motor work!
-Plus students are practicing sharing, problem-solving, and engineering as they play.
+My kiddos LOVE play dough trays, and I love them because they’re great fine motor work!
+Plus, students are practicing sharing, problem-solving, and engineering as they play.

-Bubble art is a ton of fun (but super messy so make sure you use trays).
-Put an inch of water paint, and soap into a cup.
+Bubble art is a ton of fun (but super messy, so make sure you use trays).
+Put an inch of water, paint, and soap into a cup.
 Test the solution to make sure you have enough paint.
-If you don’t have enough paint the bubbles won’t show up well on the paper.
+If you don’t have enough paint, the bubbles won’t show up well on the paper.

 Students each get a straw and blow bubbles in the cup.
 After the bubbles have towered over the cup, pat the paper in the bubbles.
-My biggest trick is to either move the trays or move the kids, don’t try to move the cups.
+My biggest trick is to either move the trays or move the kids; don’t try to move the cups.
 Learned that one the hard way.

-Love these summer ideas?
+Love these summer activities?
 Pin this image!